UfSoft/trac-google-ads/README.txt

 And that's it!

 Now, all you have to do is to go to the administration and under **Ads Panel** you have a configuration link to setup the plugin.

+**Note**: For up-to-date documentation please visit TracAdsPlugin_'s site.

 ~~~~